matteorisso/EnergyManagementSimulator/readme.md

 The output of the simulation will be in the /work folder.
 In order to have vectors that can be plotted on Matlab, you can run the command in the /work folder: python ./read_trace.py  (or python3).

+You can plot the output traces on Matlab by inserting in the same folder the newly generated file "traces.m" and the Matlab script "main_Script.m", provided in this repo.
+You just have to run the script.

 ## Latest Update

 Updated on 22/04/2022.